 That roll of honor begins with Chip Bachara’s father, Henry G. “Hank” Bachara, who enlisted in the Navy during WWII and served for three years in the Pacific theatre before returning to Jacksonville to build a loving family, a successful business, and a better community.
-(More on his story later…) In addition, Chip and Carrie’s nephew, Jim Rutherford, served in the Army in Afghanistan.
+(More on his story below…) In addition, Chip and Carrie’s nephew, Jim Rutherford, served in the Army in Afghanistan.

 BCLG’s Chief Legal Assistant & Office Manager, Diane McGovern, is surrounded by veterans.
 Her father, Doyle Rhinehart, was drafted into the Navy and served in the Korean War, returning to finish college and become an accountant and auditor with General Motors.
-Although he didn’t talk much about his experience in Korea, Mr. Rhinehart did enjoy recalling his service as postmaster aboard ship.
+Although he did not talk much about his experience in Korea, Mr. Rhinehart did enjoy recalling his service as postmaster aboard ship.
 (It made him, he said, the most popular member of the crew on mail days!)

 A Letter from the Pacific: More on Hank Bachara